-Day centres allow the person you care for to socialise with other people.
-They can offer an important change of scenery and routine, and give you a bit of much-needed time to yourself.
+Day centres give the person you care for the opportunity to socialise with other people.
+They can offer routine and a change of scenery - and give you a bit of much-needed time to yourself.

 Day centres offer company, activities and sometimes facilities like hairdressing and chiropody.
 Some are suitable for everyone, including people with mild dementia, while some areas may have specialist dementia day care centres.
-If the person you care for has a needs assessment (see page 36), social services may suggest a specific local centre.
+If the person you care for has a needs assessment (see pages 36-37), social services may suggest a specific local centre.

-Some people with dementia don't take to day centres straight away, so allow them time to get used to it.
+Some people with dementia don't take to day centres straight away, so give them time to get used to it.
 If the person you look after isn't sure about going, ask if someone from the centre will come and chat with you both.
-A familiar face during your first visit can be comforting, and you might be able to stay with the person you care for the first few times to help them settle in.
+A familiar face during the first visit can be comforting, and you might be able to stay for the first few times to help them settle in.
 Encourage them to take their hobbies or possessions, like art materials, games or music, so they have something to do or talk about.

-If the person you care for doesn't settle in, talk to staff to see if there's a reason they seem upset or unhappy about going there.
-Different day centres offer different activities and environments - if they don't like one, they might feel happier at another.
+If the person doesn't settle in, talk to staff to see if there's a reason they seem upset or unhappy about going there.
+Different day centres offer different activities and environments - so if they don't like one, they might feel happier at another.